hocbigg/literary-theory/README.md

 ## Organization

-- **Intro Phase**: Builds foundational skills in reading, writing, and basic literary concepts.
+- **Intro**: Builds foundational skills in reading, writing, and basic literary concepts.
 Equivalent to first-year fundamentals.
-- **Core Phase**: Covers essential surveys of literature, genres, and analytical methods.
+- **Core**: Covers essential surveys of literature, genres, and analytical methods.
 Equivalent to second- and third-year breadth.
-- **Advanced Phase**: Offers depth through elective subjects and 2–4 specialization tracks for focused expertise.
+- **Advanced**: Offers depth through elective subjects and 2–4 specialization tracks for focused expertise.
-- **Capstone Phase**: A culminating project to integrate knowledge, demonstrate mastery, and apply skills in an original way.

-**Milestones**:

-- **After Intro**: Basic proficiency in literary analysis; ability to critique short texts independently.
-- **After Core**: Broad knowledge of literary history and genres; readiness for specialized study.
-- **After Advanced**: Deep expertise in chosen track(s); portfolio of analytical work.
-- **Program Completion**: Capstone submission, equivalent to a bachelor's thesis or project.

-**Specialization Tracks** (Choose 1–2 for depth; others as electives):

     - **British and Commonwealth Literature** – Focuses on literature from the UK and former colonies, emphasizing historical and postcolonial perspectives.
     - **American Literature** – Explores U.S. literary traditions, including regional, ethnic, and modern developments.
     - **World and Comparative Literature** – Examines global texts in translation, cross-cultural themes, and comparative methods.
     - **Literary Theory and Criticism** – Delves into theoretical frameworks, from formalism to postmodernism, for advanced interpretation.

 **Duration**.
 1–2 years at ~20 hours/week, depending on background and pace.
 Courses are sequenced to avoid cognitive overload; many are self-paced.